AndyLinNZ/algosVisualiser/README.md

 ## How to use:
 1) Clone it/Download the zip
-2) Run the executable "sortingVisualiser"
+2) Run the executable "main"